-But sometimes is this what we sound like, "My soul doth scrutinize the purchases of my neighbor, the Christianity of my friends, or the festive sugar intake of my sister-in-law's children as they scream through the house?"
+But sometimes is this what we sound like, "My soul doth scrutinize the purchases of my neighbor, the Catholicity of my fellow parishioners or the festive sugar intake of my sister in law's children as they scream through the house?"

-Or, "My soul doth magnify my Facebook Likes, Twitter followers, and Email Subscriptions?"
+Or, "My soul doth magnify my Facebook Likes, Twitter followers and Email Subscriptions?"

-How about, "My soul doth magnify my big house, shiny car, and iPhone 6."
+How about, "My soul doth magnify my big house, shiny car and 4G phone."

-Lord, help us practice merciful charity sometimes heroically, and each and every time, we will offer a word of thanksgiving to God the Father for His infinite mercy bestowed upon us.
+Lord, help us practice merciful charity-sometimes heroically, and each and every time, we will offer a word of thanksgiving to God the Father for His infinite mercy bestowed upon us.

-Lord, help us strive for humility in all thingsand each and every time we will offer a word of thanksgiving to God the Son for coming and dying for us.
+Lord, help us strive for humility in all things-and each and every time we will offer a word of thanksgiving to God the Son for coming and dying for us.

-Lord, help us strive to be a source of encouragement (or at least not a source of discouragement) to all those we meet, especially those in our own home-and each and every time we will offer a word of thanksgiving to God the Holy Spirit for His wonderful counsel.
+Lord, help us strive to be a source of encouragement (or at least not a source of discouragement) to all those we meet, especially those in our own home- and each and every time we will offer a word of thanksgiving to God the Holy Spirit for His wonderful counsel.

-Christ as Radix Jesse (Root of Jesse) Isaiah 11:1, 10, Micah 5:11, Romans 15:8-13, Revelations 5:1-5 based on 'Bigger...Better...Faster' expects a genealogy starting with a King, not from the root of some man named Jesse.
-And yet, that's where it all begins, isn't it?
-The root.
+Christ as Radix Jesse (Root of Jesse) Isaiah 11:1, 10, Micah 5:11, Romans 15:8-13, Revelations 5:1-5

 I want to be filled this Advent...filled to overflowing.
 Not with fruitcake, but with joy!
 I want to believe in the peace of Christ that passes all understanding, not cheesy advertising tempting me to buy what I do not need!
 I want to abound in hope, not debt!
-I do not want to get sucked into 'Bigger...
-Better...Faster.'
+I do not want to get sucked into 'Bigger...Better...Faster'

 Our Lord's title here, 'Out of the Root' contradicts 'Bigger...Better...Faster.'
-A life
+A life based on 'Bigger...Better...Faster' expects a genealogy starting from the top of the mighty Redwood, not the root.
+And yet, that's where it all begins isn't it?
+The root.
 How are our roots?

-If we over spend, driving our family deeper into debt just to have the latest fad or buy our children the hottest toy this Christmas... would that be an indication of a shallow root system?
+If we over spend, driving our family deeper into debt just to have the latest fad or buy our children the hottest toy this Christmas...would that be an indication of a shallow root system?

-If we tap our foot in line behind the old, slow, or just plain bothersome-to-us person in the checkout line...would that be an indication of a dry root system?
+If we tap our foot in line behind the old, slow or just plain bothersome-to-us person in the check out line...would that be an indication of a dry root system?

-If we smile at the handsome Marine collecting Toys for Tots but scowl at our husband when he walks into the room...would that be an indication of a rotten root system?
-(Come on now!)
+If we smile at the handsome Marine collecting Toys for Tots but scowl at our husband when he walks into the room...would that be an indication of a rotten root system? (come on now!)

 If we only did good to those who did good to us...would that be an indication of an immature and stunted root system?
 Out of the Root of Jesse comes the baby King.
 From humble beginnings to magnificent eternity.
 From one man's son comes the Son to save all men.